NishthaCh/Titanic/README.md

 3.)
 UI written in HTML (File name-UI_Titanic)

 4.)
-Used Java script to access new test data points which is then stored in an array.
-After that via jQuery Ajax call, I received responses from the FLask App to the UI.
+Used Java script to access new inputs which is then stored in an array.
+After that via jQuery Ajax call, I transfered the response from the FLask App to the User Interface.
 (File name-fyh)

+5.)
+The response is then rendered by the browser and displayed to the user.